-1. At its 35th Session of the Codex Committee on Methods of Analysis and Sampling, the Committee agreed to develop procedures for determining uncertainty of measurement results including sub-sampling, sample processing and analysis (REP14/MAS, paragraph 86).

-2. According to ISO/IEC 17025 (1), testing laboratories shall have and shall apply procedures for estimating uncertainty of measurement.
+At its 35th Session of the Codex Committee on Methods of Analysis and Sampling, the Committee agreed to develop procedures for determining uncertainty of measurement results including sub-sampling, sample processing and analysis (REP14/MAS, paragraph 86).
+According to ISO/IEC 17025 (1), testing laboratories shall have and shall apply procedures for estimating uncertainty of measurement.
 This information document provides procedures to estimate the measurement uncertainty without being prescriptive.
 The presented procedures should be regarded as practical examples, which are applicable in many day-to-day situations.
-The development of the examples cannot be exhaustive and in special situations, other rationale procedures might be applied.
+The development of the examples cannot be exhaustive and in special situations, other rational procedures might be applied.
 Furthermore it does not apply situations, where legal specifications define special rules for the estimation of the measurement uncertainty (e.g. the empirical Horwitz equation).
 In order to consider as many analytical situations as possible, the procedures are developed for different classes of analytical methods.
 Multi-factor experimental designs, analysed by ANOVA, and Propagation of distributions using a Monte Carlo method are not included in this document but reference to literature is provided (2), (3).

-3. In addition to the estimation of measurement uncertainty, this paper presents solutions for some practical problems depending on the measurement uncertainty:

-- Checking the stability/validity of the estimated precision data - Checking the equivalence of new/old methods or new/old standards of analyte for calibration taking into account the measurement uncertainty
+In addition to the estimation of measurement uncertainty, this document gives solutions for checking the stability/validity of the estimated precision data.
+Checking the equivalence of new/old methods or new/old standards of analyte for calibration taking into account the measurement uncertainty 2.
+Scope: